manueltrujillo02/bamazon/README.md

-pseudocode
+-------pseudocode-----
-subtract user inout from the the quantity in the table. grap user input and parseInt to turn from a string into a number. grap the the quantity from the products table and turn the string into a number. subtract the user input from the quantity.
+subtract user input from the the quantity in the table. grap user input and parseInt to turn from a string into a number. grap the the quantity from the products table and turn the string into a number. subtract the user input from the quantity.